spectraldesign/FeedApp/rabbit_consumer/README.md

 [here](https://dweet.io/follow/feed-app-poll-result).
 If poll is closed it displays the poll to dweet and and stores the PollResult in a non-relational database(MongoDB).

+Both the MongoDB database and the RabbitMQ message broker are hosted in the cloud through https://www.mongodb.com and https://www.cloudamqp.com.

 # To run
 To run locally you have to go into the rabbit_consumer folder and install go on your machine